software-development-project-1/software-development-project-1.github.io/material/sprint-2.md

 > Exercise 15
 >
 > Implement a REST API endpoint for _getting all (published) quizzes_ in newest to oldest order.
 The endpoint should support an optional [request parameter](https://www.baeldung.com/spring-request-param) for filtering the quizzes by a category, such as `?categoryId=1`.
+That is, if the request parameter is provided, published quizzes with the provided category should be returned in newest to oldest order.
+>
-Return an appropriate HTTP status code and error message in the following error cases:
+> Return an appropriate HTTP status code and error message in the following error cases:
 >
 > - Category with the provided id is not found (if the request parameter is provided)
 >